Strata owners gain a clearer understanding of how their scheme works and can be improved.

 - Owners will be able to improve their schemes, not just keep existing infrastructure well maintained

 - Communications, voting and attending meetings can now all be done electronically

 - The tasks and responsibilities of strata managers are clearly defined

 - The relationship between the strata manager and the strata company is clear

 - Members of the strata council now have clearer standards and legal protection

 - All strata disputes are heard by SAT - an overarching tribunal which will provide a ‘one stop shop’ for strata disputes.

 Smaller schemes such as duplex schemes won’t be required to have a strata council, an Annual General Meeting or even their own by-laws.
-They will continue to be governed by the standard by-laws.
+They continue to be governed by the standard by-laws.